Parameterizing DFT+U+V from Hybrid Functionals: A Wannier-Function-Based Approach for Strongly Correlated Materials: Conclusion

 The extracted $U$ and $V$ values depend on the Wannier energy window, the projection scheme, and the real-space cutoff used to define the interaction cluster.
 This dependence is inherent to any low-energy mapping because different subspaces capture different aspects of the electronic structure.
-Nevertheless, when the Wannier window consistently includes all states relevant near the Fermi level, the present approach yields stable parameters suitable for DFT+$U$+$V$ calculations.
+Thus, the reported parameters should be interpreted as effective mapping parameters for the specified Wannier construction and interaction cluster, rather than as unique material constants.
+Once this protocol is fixed, the quality of the mapping can be assessed directly from the Hamiltonian-level residual.
+As an additional test, the same mapped parameters were used in inexpensive EOS calculations.
+For NiO, DFT+$U$+$V$ improves both the equilibrium volume and the bulk modulus relative to experiment, consistent with the recent all-electron DFT+$U$+$V$ study of Ref.~\cite{Beida2025DFTUVFLAPW}.
+For MgO, where semilocal DFT already describes the EOS well, no similar improvement is found.

-The method provides a computationally efficient way to transfer the improved electronic-structure description of hybrid functionals into a semilocal DFT+$U$+$V$ framework suitable for large-scale simulations and structural optimization.
+The method provides a way to transfer hybrid-functional information obtained for a representative cell into a semilocal DFT+$U$+$V$ framework.
+This can be useful for related larger models, such as slabs, heterostructures, or defect supercells, where direct hybrid calculations are too expensive, provided that the fitted parameters remain transferable.